mlflow/mlflow/docs/source/search-runs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Run metadata are a variety of user-specified and system-generated attributes that provide additional context about the run.
-metadata that typically provide additional context about the run.
-Tags can include values

-To search for runs by filtering on run's metadata, you must include the ``attributes.`` prefix in the left
+To search for runs by filtering on run's metadata, you must include the ``attributes`` prefix in the left
 side of the inequality.
 Note that run metadata can be either a string or a numeric depending on the
 attribute, so you must use the appropriate comparator.
-For a complete list of searchable attributes,
+For a complete list of attributes, see
-see :py:class:`mlflow.entities.RunInfo`.
-However, note that not all fields in the RunInfo object are
+:py:class:`mlflow.entities.RunInfo`, however note that not all fields in the RunInfo object are
 searchable.

-To search for runs by filtering on tags, you must include the ``tags.`` or ``mlflow.`` prefixes in
+To search for runs by filtering on tags, you must include the ``tags`` or ``mlflow`` prefixes in
 the left side of the inequality.
 Note that tags are **stored as strings**, so you must use string
 comparators, such as ``=`` and ``!=``.